-The shipment may be from one legal wine retailer or manufacturer to some other licensed wine retailer or manufacturer, based on the destination state's laws.
-It might also come straight from a licensed wine retailer, or maker, or another permitted DTC food business to a consumer.
+The shipment may be from one legal wine retailer or manufacturer to some other licensed wine retailer or manufacturer based on the destination state's laws.
+It might also come straight from a licensed wine retailer, maker, or another permitted DTC food business to a consumer.

-If you do transport wine by UPS, consider proper wine storage and wine temperature during shipment.
+If you transport wine by UPS, consider proper wine storage and temperature during shipment.

 Is It Possible To Ship Alcohol By UPS?

-UPS only handles shipments of spirits from licensed alcohol merchants, distributors, or producers, as it does with wine.
+UPS only handles spirits shipments from licensed alcohol merchants, distributors, or producers, as with wine.
 These shipments may be: Depending on the legislation of the destination state, these shipments may be:

 From license to license, UPS will transport alcoholic beverages from one permitted organization to another.
-Consumers will not be able to receive these shipments.
+Consumers will need help to receive these shipments.

 Consumers are contacted directly.
 The direct delivery of spirits to customers by a company permitted to sell, distribute, or make spirits.
 The buyer is named the consignee.

 - Shipments from distilleries across state lines.
 Shipments from out-of-state distilleries to end-users.